○ 10 min read

 Keep the party going with these other essentials that will help you to stay healthy & safe, so you can make your summer festival the most mind-blowing, exhilarating, sensational experience it can be.

 Festival Survival Essentials

 As some of the best music festivals take place in the summer, make sure you are prepared to be in the sun for extended periods of time.
-Use a sunscreen with at least 30 SPF, ideally even higher, with UVA and UVB protection.
-You may even want to set a reminder on your phone to reapply every few hours and get something water-resistant, so you don’t sweat it all off.
+Use protection with at least 30 SPF, ideally even higher, with UVA and UVB protection.
+You may even want to set a reminder on your phone to reapply every few hours and get something water-resistant so you don’t sweat it all off.
 This is especially important for Coachella or any festival taking place in the desert or where there are higher temperatures, but being in the sun all day, even in cooler temps, can still leave you feeling extra crispy.